Last updated on March 9th, 2022

-From the park, we made our way towards the seafront and the 18th century fish village of Barceloneta.
+From the park, we made our way towards the seafront and the 18th-century fish village of Barceloneta.
 The old village is now tucked between Barcelona’s city beaches and the harbor.
 It’s a great place to spend a weekend afternoon, even if it’s not beach weather.
-Start of by walking along Moll de la Barceloneta.
-You’ll find here lots of seafood restaurants with harbor views, street performers and a small market where you have another chance of buying ham, olive oil and other local delights.
+Start off by walking along Moll de la Barceloneta.
+You’ll find here lots of seafood restaurants with harbor views, street performers, and a small market where you have another chance of buying ham, olive oil, and other local delights.

 You’ll eventually make it to the beach, which extends a few kilometers back east and into the suburbs.
 There’s a nice wide promenade that must be super packed on a sunny day but on this cloudy winter day, only a sandy Jesus was out, along with Bart Simpson who could not hold his bladder and an excellent jazz group.

 We still had a few hours to spend as our Barcelona city break was coming to an end.
 We thought about hopping on the cablecar to the nearby hilly district of Montjuïc and even at 11€ (one way), we were willing to pay and maybe get a bird’s eye view of the city.
 Montjuïc is a steep hill overlooking Barcelona, home to quite a few sights including Olympic complexes, forts, gardens, and palaces.
 It probably deserves its own day to explore and we were really just interested in getting to Placa d’Espanya.
 The queues were long and we would have to do a lot of walking on Montjuïc so wisely decided to hop on the metro and get out right at Placa d’Espanya.